Harphies/Javascript/practice_projects/postgres_node_sequelize_rest_api/README.md

 - Created .gitignore fil
 - created .sequelizerc file to create model, seeder and migration files and run `sequelize init`
 - changes the development database credentials
+- rename the config.json file to config.js and change the name where it's used in the model index file
+- rewrite the config.js file